Porch Cost – Building A Porch – Costs & Other Considerations

 If you have an existing porch but is old and in some serious need of replacement, it needs to be demolished first.
 Whilst this is generally easy to do, a skip or a pair of them will likely need a day or a couple of days to complete the demolition.
 You will likely need to spend between £300 and £500 for the removal.
 If the old porch is not in bad shape, repairing it may be the better and more affordable option.

 The pricing information we provide in this article came from collating price quotations from tradesmen across the country as well as a variety of other online sources.

 Note that the numbers reflected here are aimed to provide a rough estimate of how much this particular project is going to cost.
 Certain factors are expected to influence the final amount, so use this as your guide to determine how much your budget should be.

 The final porch cost can be influenced by your location and the style you want it to be constructed.
 There is a difference between the pricing for fully or partially glazed porches, the same is true if you want one with a full enclosure or not.

 Your material of choice will also be factored in and your roof style of choice must also be considered.
 If you have an old porch that you want to be replaced, expect to spend more as you need an additional budget for the demolition of the old fixture.

 Most specialists will charge you £150 to £200 for their daily rate.
 It is common for builders to work either as a team or in a pair, so this will have to be factored into your calculations as well.

-For a small porch with uPVC roof, expect the individual cost to be at £3500.
+A small porch with uPVC roof, expect the individual porch cost to be at £3500.
 Half of the costs will cover the materials used in the project, 45% covers the tradesmen fees and the remaining 5% goes to waste removal.